amin-raz/amin-raz/README.md

 I'm a student interested in **math, AI/ML, and entrepreneurship**, building projects with modern technologies to explore AI and gaming innovation.

 ### 🚀 About Me
-- 🤖 Researched **AI/ML** and worked on front-end development during an internship at a startup.
+- 🤖 **AI/ML Researcher** - Researched AI/ML and worked on front-end development during an internship at a ML startup.
-- 🚀 **Entrepreneurial** mindset—mentored student teams and pitched a gamified fitness app for kids.
+- 🚀 **Entrepreneurial Mindset** - Mentored student teams and pitched a gamified fitness app for kids.
-- 📊 Math enthusiast, always solving and creating interesting problems.
+- 📊 **Math Enthusiast** - Tutoring students and solving problems.
+- 🎮 **Video Gamer** - Competitive gamer, spanning multiple types of games.

 ### 💡 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin)](https://linkedin.com/in/amin-raz)